 Your journey towards being a teacher does not end when you finish your course – it will not really end until you are no longer a teacher.

-It is for this reason that your course will provide you with experiences that help you to develop and enhance the skills and qualities that you will need to not only become a graduate teacher, but be a great teacher from then on.
+It is for this reason that your course will provide you with experiences that help you to develop and enhance the skills and qualities you will need to not only become a graduate teacher, but to become a great teacher.

-Perhaps you will identify one key quality that they all had, such as kindness, or perhaps you will think of a few different qualities that certain individuals possessed as real strengths – one for her sense of humour, one for his passion for his subject, another for the amazing energy that she projected every day.
+Perhaps you will identify one key quality they all had, such as kindness, or perhaps you will think of a few different qualities that certain individuals possessed as real strengths – a sense of humour, passion for the subject, the amazing energy your teacher projected every day.

-Now think about whether your judgement of what makes a great teacher has changed as you have matured – was that highly popular teacher that everyone loved at the time also a great teacher from your more mature perspective?
-Are there precious qualities that a great teacher possesses, that may not be outwardly evident?
+Now think about whether your judgement of what makes a great teacher has changed as you have matured – was that highly popular teacher everyone loved also a great teacher from your more mature perspective?
+Are there precious qualities a great teacher possesses, that may not be outwardly evident?
 Must a great teacher be a popular extrovert?

-Please use this information and the tools and further resources as you wish: they are designed to help and support you and stimulate your thinking about what you will need in order to build and sustain a successful career as an education professional.
+Please use this information, the tools, and further resources as you wish; they are designed to help and support you and stimulate your thinking about what you will need to build and sustain a successful career as an education professional.